 Preheat the oven to 400 degrees F. Spread the chickpeas out on a parchment lined baking sheet.
-Sprinkle them with a bit of lime zest, chili powder, salt, pepper, and about a tablespoon of olive oil.
+Sprinkle them with a bit of lime zest, chili powder, salt, pepper, and 1 tablespoon of the olive oil.
 Toss the chickpeas to coat and slide the tray into the oven.
 Roast until lightly crispy and golden, about 15 minutes.

 Start turning the cauliflower into rice in batches.
 Place a few handfuls of the florets into the bowl of a food processor fitted with the “S” blade.
-Pulse the florets until you have small, rice-ish bits of cauliflower.
-Scrape the “riced” cauliflower into a large bowl.
+Pulse the florets until you have small, rice-like bits of cauliflower.
+Scrape the riced cauliflower into a large bowl.
 Repeat with remaining cauliflower.

 To the large bowl, add the radishes, parsley leaves, mint, scallions, chives, sliced apple, and roasted chickpeas.
 Toss it all lightly to combine.
-Top it all of with the diced avocado, sunflower seeds, and some more salt and pepper (I used lots, just sayin’).
+Top it all off with the diced avocado, sunflower seeds, and some more salt and pepper if you like.